 Suzi Ballenger is an endorsed participant in the Arts in Education program of the Rhode Island State Council on the Arts (RISCA).
-Private instruction is recommended through Slater Mill Trad Arts Studio in Pawtucket, RI.
+Private, semi-private and virtual instruction is available through my studio at The Mill at Shady Lea in North Kingstown, RI.

 Weaving cloth is magic!
 I hope to inspire a sense of wonder and excitement of the Handweaving process through individually designed programs.
 Computer aided technology; Pattern and structure; unusual materials; Special needs and high risk populations; Professional development; Consultation; Loom repair and restoration.